 Positional rotation servo

-- Can turn only 180 degrees.
+- It can turn only 180 degrees.
 Has barriers in gear to prevent motion beyond these limits.

-- Application includes: RC car, toys, RC ships etc.
+- The application includes RC car, toys, RC ships, etc.

 Continuous rotation servo

 - Can turn full 360 degrees in either direction.

 - they offer open-loop speed control instead of their usual closed-loop position control

 - They can be thought like normal dc motor but with position feedback.